-Quarterly service fee - The quarterly service fee increased by 311% during the 2012 financial year compared to the 2011 financial year and by 2,743% during the 2011 financial year when compared to the 2010 financial year.
-The increase reflects growing sales by LifeScan from the OneTouch[®] VerioTM System.
-The OneTouch[®] VerioTM is now sold in over 85% of the world self-monitored blood glucose market.
+Quarterly service fee - The quarterly service fee paid by LifeScan increased by 52% during the 2013 financial year compared to the 2012 financial year and by 311% during the 2012 financial year when compared to the 2011 financial year, reflecting ongoing market penetration.
+In March 2013, LifeScan initiated a voluntary recall and replacement for a majority of its OneTouch® Verio® blood glucose meters worldwide, which impacted sales in 2013.
+The issue giving rise to the recall has been addressed.

+The OneTouch® Verio® is now sold in over 90% of the world self-monitored blood glucose market.
 LifeScan launched the product initially in the Netherlands in January 2010 before making it available for sale in Australia in September 2010.
 During 2011, there were further launches of the product in Europe including France, Italy, Germany, the United Kingdom, Ireland and Spain.
-LifeScan launched the OneTouch[®] VerioTM IQ System in the United States in January 2012.
+LifeScan first launched the OneTouch® Verio® system in the United States in January 2012.

-LifeScan has the ability to terminate the obligation to pay quarterly service fees to us by either: i) paying us a lump sum amount, but may only do so once it has paid us a certain level of quarterly service fees (we do not expect this level of quarterly service fees will be achieved until worldwide sales volumes have increased significantly); or ii) as a result of other factors detailed in the Master Services and Supply Agreement.
+LifeScan has the ability to terminate the obligation to pay quarterly service fees to us by either: i) paying us a lump sum amount, which it may only do once it has paid us a certain level of quarterly service fees (we do not expect this level of quarterly service fees will be achieved until worldwide sales volumes have increased significantly); or ii) as a result of other factors detailed in the Master Services and Supply Agreement including ceasing to sell the product, termination for breach, insolvency and bankruptcy, change of control and regulatory termination.